Gone are the days when a resume was only about showing your work experience.

 Anton Yermolov has a simple and creative 1-page resume

-Undoubtedly a unique design incorporating uniquely Korean elements, this resume actually stands out in more ways than one.
+Undoubtedly a unique design incorporating Korean elements, this resume actually stands out in more ways than one.
 The whole resume has a fantastic “My Favorite Things” section which really shows off their design skills.
-One small issue is using language like “Please contact me…” which an signal a lack of confidence.
-Otherwise, this resume is truly memorable.
+One small issue is using language like “Please contact me…” which can signal a lack of confidence.
+Otherwise, this resume is memorable.